 ■ Keep enough grease in the Manipulator.
-Operating the Manipulator with \wedge insufficient grease will damage sliding parts and/or result in insufficient function of the Manipulator.
-Once the parts are damaged, a lot of time and money will be CAUTION required for the repairs.
+Operating the Manipulator with insufficient grease will damage sliding parts and/or result in insufficient function of the Manipulator.
+Once the parts are damaged, a lot of time and money will be required for the repairs.

-If grease gets into your eyes, mouth, or on your skin, follow the instructions below.
-If grease gets into your eyes : Flush them thoroughly with clean water, and then see a doctor immediately.
-If grease gets into your mouth : If swallowed, do not induce vomiting.
-See a doctor immediately.: If grease just gets into your mouth, wash out your mouth with water thoroughly.
+If grease gets into your eyes

+: Flush them thoroughly with clean water, and then see a doctor immediately.

+If grease gets into your mouth

+- : If swallowed, do not induce vomiting.
+See a doctor immediately. - : If grease just gets into your mouth, wash out your mouth with water thoroughly.

 If grease gets on your skin